ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ZHE3 is actively in development.
 We are planning to add the following features shortly:

-- Application feature parity with our SaaS offering on `app.zenhub.com`
-- TLS support for MongoDB/DocumentDB
 - Support for IAM role authorization when writing objects to S3 buckets